From Ed Portal to Harvard Yard

 12

 Neil plays a computer game, while Kevin looks on.
-Remembering his own mentor, Kevin says, “He was more than a tutor—he was a real person, he helped me to chill.
-He recognized my human side… he also saw my interest in biology and helped me with my studies.”
+Remembering his own mentor, Kevin says, “He was more than a tutor — he was a real person, he helped me to chill.
+He recognized my human side … he also saw my interest in biology and helped me with my studies.”

 13

-On freshmen move-in day, Kevin, returning from his freshman orientation program (FOP), greets Catherine Zhang ’19, on left, while his mother, Yi Jin and father Hailin, look on.
+On freshmen move-in day, Kevin, returning from his Freshman Orientation Program (FOP), greets Catherine Zhang ’19, on left, while his mother, Yi Jin and father Hailin, look on.
 Yi Jin rejoiced when she saw her son following his FOP of hiking and camping in the White Mountains of New Hampshire.

 14

 Kevin greets his new roommate, T.J.
-Song, on right, of Gilroy, California.
+Song (right) of Gilroy, Calif.
 They’ll share a room, part of a suite in Weld Hall.

 15